logologo

 – Pickpocketing in Mexico

-Pickpocketing is a threat in crowded, urban areas—like in any major city across the world.
+Pickpocketing is a threat in crowded, urban areas - like in any major city across the world.
 The most common places to get pickpocketed are places like the metro, crowded markets, or busy streets in any major Mexican city.
 It is no longer just one person that comes up and distracts you.
 Now teams of people will work to pickpocket you, where one distracts you, another grabs your goods, and hands it off to a third person.
 Even more elaborate tricks are played, and these people are professionals.

 One of the best ways to combat pickpocketing is with a travel belt.
 This way, you keep all your valuables like your passport and credit cards strapped to your chest underneath your shirt or dress.
 Oftentimes this is used in conjunction with a beater wallet that has nothing but a bit of cash and your Subway free sandwich card.
 This way, if you do get pickpocketed, they will grab your beater wallet as a misdirection and completely miss the travel belt.

 Sometimes people will ask to use your phone, and when they have your phone in their hand, they will take off running.
-It’s best to not lend anyone your phone.
-If you really feel you should, be sure you’re in a crowded establishment like a restaurant.
-Don’t let them walk outside to make their phone call.
+It's best to not lend anyone your phone.
+If you really feel you should, be sure you're in a crowded establishment like a restaurant.
+Don't let them walk outside to make their phone call.
+In Mexico City, phone snatching by motorcycle thieves (known as "moto-ladrones") has become an especially common problem - be aware of your phone when walking near streets.

 – Virtual Kidnapping Scams in Mexico

 One of the more popular scams in Mexico is the virtual kidnapping scam.
 People will get your personal information, including the names of loved ones, where they work, their addresses, their phone numbers. . . etc. Then they will call you and tell you that your loved one has been kidnapped.
-Be warned that these are convincing scams—even with Mexican nationals—because people do occasionally get kidnapped in Mexico.
+Be warned that these are convincing scams - even with Mexican nationals - because people do occasionally get kidnapped in Mexico.
 They will tell you to get funds immediately and deposit them into a random account at an OXXO or some other convenient stores.
 These scams bank on you to panic.
 Just hang up.

 – Timeshare Scams in Mexico